• Home

 Who regulates and controls the Stock Market?

-The Stock Market is regulated by the Securities and Exchange Commission (SEC) in the United States.
-It is the agency of the federal government that oversees the buying, selling and trading of securities and commodities.
+The Stock Market is regulated by the Securities and Exchange Commission (SEC) in the United States (New York Stock Exchange).
+This is the agency of the federal government that oversees the buying, selling and trading of securities and commodities.
 The SEC is the regulatory and legal authority over the Stock Market.
 The SEC promotes fair trading, presents (disclose) relevant company (or fund) data and monitors activity to prevent fraud.
 The SEC has the authority to add or remove companies from the Stock Market.

 Is there a chance you can lose money in the Stock Market if a company goes out of business?

-When buying stock, is that a loan being made to the company?
+When buying stock, is that a loan made to a company or fund?

 What do companies do with your money when you buy stock?